helm/helm/docs/charts.md

   that you must also use `helm repo add` to add that repo locally.

-Once you have a dependencies file, you can run `helm dependency update` and it will use your dependency file to download all of the specified charts into your `charts/` directory for you.
+Once you have a dependencies file, you can run `helm dependency update` and it will use your dependency file to download all the specified charts into your `charts/` directory for you.

 ```console